jhuovari/uljas/README.md

 ### Data

-`sitc_query` returns the data for class value combinations from a statistics (specified with ifile parameter).
+`uljas_data` returns the data for class value combinations from a statistics (specified with ifile parameter).

 ``` r